Also known as: Repair of cross-eye, Resection and recession, Strabismus repair or Extraocular muscle surgery

 - To strengthen a muscle, a section of the muscle or tendon may be removed to make it shorter.
 This step in the surgery is called a resection.

-- To weaken a muscle, it is reattached at a point farther toward the back of the eye.
+- To weaken a muscle, it is reattached to a point farther toward the back of the eye.
 This step is called a recession.

 - Reactions to anesthesia medicines